paolo2004/LSTM_Projekt/definitions.md

 ## Render
 Render is a cloud hosting platform - similar to Heroku, Vercel, AWS, etc It is the easiest free way to host my trading LSTM FastAPI server online with a public webhook URL

+## Streamlit
+It is Python Framework that lets you build webapp using only Python.
+Think of it as a tool that turns Python scripts into websites with buttons, charts and inputs